QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

 - Path 2 — Clean up (no snapshot):
   - Progress from open-notebook phase (~0–100%; migrate uses most of the bar).
 - Progress and phases:
-  - Open notebooks → index → Phase A (past label → current label) → Phase B (tombstone orphans → NOTE) → close temp notebooks → save settings.
+  - Open Notebook (→ Create Snapshot) → Index → Stage A (past label → current label) → Stage B (tombstone orphan → NOTE) → Close temporary notebook → Save Settings
-  - Path 1 migrate ~33–98%, finish 98–100%; path 2 migrate ~25–98%, finish 98–100%.
+  - Stage A: Merge the subtype of blocks corresponding to the past label with [!LABEL]
+  - Stage A: Merge the subtype of blocks corresponding to the past label with [!LABEL]
-  - Unsaved Callout Types draft in the settings dialog should be used for cleanup.
+  - Unsaved draft of the Callout type list in the settings window should participate in the cleanup (consistent with the current draft)
 - During cleanup in settings:
   - **Callout Types**: red lock hint; search, add, edit, delete, enable toggle, and drag reorder disabled.
   - Appearance / About remain viewable; About cleanup button stays disabled.